-Class hours are scheduled Monday through Friday from 7:00 am until 11:00 pm and on Saturday from 7:00 am until 12:00 noon.
+Class hours are scheduled Monday through Friday from 7:00 am until 11:00 pm and on Saturday from 7:00 am until 1:30 pm.
 The campus is closed on Saturday afternoon and Sunday.

 Summer hours may differ from those listed above.